interval1066/interp/README.md

 Stand by for my port to Raspberry PI, working on it now.

 ---
-1. The code now counts the number of members in the table static global member automatically, no need for this constant anymore.<br>
+1. The code now counts the number of members in the table static global member automatically, no need for this constant anymore.
+Also, the "commands" & "table" structs have been moved to include/parser.h.<br>
 2. This has been eliminated in subsequent versions.
 3. Under 20K on windows.